 No, I didn’t have any additional questions.
 I just sat there and thought, “This is the best thing that could have happened to me.”

 It was as if a gigantic weight had been lifted off my shoulders.
-I’ve never been the kind of person who mopes around and feels sorry for himself.
-I knew it was time for me to move on, and this was the nudge I needed to jump off Corporate America’s cliff …ahem, I mean ladder.
+I knew it was time for me to move on, and this was the nudge I needed to jump off Corporate America’s cliff … umm, I mean ladder.

-Thankfully, my gradual transition into minimalism in 2010 and 2011 has allowed me to buy less stuff, spend less money, cut most of my bills, payoff most of my debt, save a little money, and live a more meaningful life with less stuff.
-I’ll still need to make other cutbacks as needed: I contacted a new realtor to sell my condo, I’m attempting to sell my car, etc. But none of that matters—I’m free!
+Thankfully, my gradual transition into minimalism these past two years has allowed me to buy less stuff, spend less money, cut most of my bills, payoff most of my debt, save a little cash, and live a more meaningful life with less stuff.
+Sure, with my job gone, I’ll still need to make other cutbacks—I contacted a new realtor to sell my condo, and I’m in the process of selling my car—but none of that matters, because I’m free!

-This has been a huge struggle for me ever since I started my corporate climb.
-As I advanced my career and climbed the corporate ladder, I often worked 50-70 hours per week, and I lost track of family and close friends.
-I started to feel like my job was more important than my relationships.
-I believed they would understand why I wasn’t around as much.
-Some of them understood, but it didn’t feel good.
-It didn’t feel right.
+Now I’ll have more time for the people I love, as well, which has been a huge struggle for me ever since I started my corporate climb.
+As I advanced my career and traversed the corporate ladder, I often worked the equivilant of two work weeks in a single week and lost track of family and close friends in the process because I started feeling like my job was more important than my relationships.
+Sadly, I thought they would understand why I wasn’t around as much; and some of them did understand, but it didn’t feel good—it just didn’t feel right.
 We can’t just brush off our friends and family.
-I’m not going to anymore.
+And I’m not going to anymore.

-Living the corporate life was often a great excuse to let my diet go (I’ll just grab a quick snack before the meeting!).
-It was also a great excuse to skip daily exercising (I’m just too busy to exercise today!)
-Those excuses (albeit bullshit excuses) are gone now, and I’m committed to living a healthier life, one in which I’m accountable for and focused on my own diet and exercise.
+Moreover, living the corporate life was often a great excuse to let my diet go (I’ll just grab a quick snack before the meeting!).
+It was also a great excuse to skip daily exercise (I’m just too busy to exercise today!)
+Those bullshit excuses are gone now, and I’m committed to living a healthier life, one in which I’m accountable for and focused on my own diet and exercise.

-I’m not going to lie, I still have that joyfear feeling.
-Leo talks about this in an essay he posted shortly after we met him in Portland.
-Of course there are a few things that I am fearful about—What if I fail?
+I’m not going to lie, though: I still have that joyfear feeling.
+What if I fail?
 What if people don’t respect me as much?
-What if, what if, what if?—but I mostly feel joy.
+What if, what if, what if?

-For those of you who may be facing a similar situation (e.g., you’re uncertain about your job, you’re unsure if you should go pursue your passions, etc.), you might be looking for advice.
+For those of you who may be facing a similar situation, you might be looking for advice.
 Well, I don’t have all the answers.
 But what I do have is my commitment to add value whenever I can.
-So feel free to leave your comments, questions, or cynical remarks in the comments.
-I’ll answer your questions to the best of my ability.
+So feel free to tweet me your comments, questions, or cynical remarks.
+I’ll answer to the best of my ability.